-The Credit Acceleration Program (CAP) was created for the purpose of allowing a student to earn high school credit in Algebra I, Algebra II, geometry, United States history, or biology if the student passes the statewide, standardized assessment administered under § 1008.22, Fla.
+The Credit Acceleration Program (CAP) was created for the purpose of allowing a student to earn high school credit in Algebra I, Algebra II, Geometry, United States History, or Biology if the student passes the statewide, standardized assessment administered under § 1008.22, Fla.
 Stat.
 Leon County Schools shall award course credit to a student who is not enrolled in the course, or who has not completed the course, if the student attains a passing score on the corresponding statewide, standardized assessment.
-Leon County Schools permits a student who is not enrolled in the course, or who has not completed the assessment during the regular administration of the assessment.
+Leon County Schools permits a student who is not enrolled in the course, or who has not completed the course, to take the assessment during the regular administration of the assessment.